inerd89/sanity-remix-cloudflareworkers-demo/README.md

 `/cf-workers-picosanity` is the same app, but with [picosanity](https://github.com/rexxars/picosanity) swapped in for `@sanity/client`.

+### Fix for PicoSanity
+For some reason, Cloudflare isn't honoring the `browser` field in `package.json`.
+Can fix PicoSanity by deep importing from `picosanity/lib/browser`.

 If anyone knows of a possible fix, please let me know!